InzishKhan/Fake-Website-Detection/README.md

 contents (URLS and HTML) of a given website and supervised machine learning techniques.

 Further in the upcoming sections we are going to explain in more detail every modeule giving a breif overlook of all the steps done in the code and what problems were being faced during the execution of our model.

+## Roadmap

+- Dataset regarding malicious URLS is collected from open-source platform eg. Kaggle

+- Performing Data Analysis and applying EDA Techniques
+- Dividing the dataset into Train-Test split
+- Applying Supervised Machine Learning and  Deep Learning Models like Logistic Regression, SVM,Random Forest,
+- Evaluating the models using the Performance Metrics and unveiling the magic of data through colorful Visualization plots.
+- Concluding the results by comparing the Applied Models.